-Argentinians eat late at night, say 9 or 10 PM, so restaurants like La Cabrera run discounted service earlier in the evening to bring in extra business.
+Argentinians eat late at night, say 9 or 10 pm, so restaurants like La Cabrera run discounted service earlier in the evening to bring in new business.
 And it works like a charm.

 We arrived before the doors opened, and once they did, the restaurant filled up within minutes.

-Mostly foreigners of course, but when you’re getting 50% off everything on the menu, who can blame us?
+Mostly foreigners of course, but when you're getting 50 percent off everything on the menu, who can blame us?

 Perhaps the best part of the meal was the price tag.
 We each paid $23 (tip included) for this belly-busting meal.

 We took a short walk through the upscale Palermo neighborhood where the restaurant was located, before hopping a cab back to the apartment.
 Sleep came quickly that night.

 What You Need to Know